asaghafi/EGAIN/README.md

 # EGAIN
-Abolfazl Saghafi, Soodeh Moallemian, Miray Budak, and Rutvik Deshpande, EGAIN: Enhanced Generative Adversarial Networks for Imputing Missing Values, Under Review.
+Abolfazl Saghafi, Soodeh Moallemian, Miray Budak, and Rutvik Deshpande, EGAIN: Enhanced Generative Adversarial Networks for Imputing Missing Values, Accpted for publication in Computers, Materials & Continua (CMC), 2026.

 # Requirements
 The codes require `python >= 3.11`.
 Main required libraries and their versions are: